Teen who killed 90yo in her own home to be released from prison

 Grace Virtue's son Mike told Open Justice the family felt let down by the justice system.

-"Our mother's life wasn't worth very much in the eyes of the justice system," her son Mike Virtue told Open Justice.
+"Our mother's life wasn't worth very much in the eyes of the justice system."

 The girl who is set to be released next month was denied parole in December last year as the board assessed her as needing more time to rehabilitate.